AmirMotefaker/my-Python-Projects/YouTubeProject/README.md

 In this step, we define how to enter a search term into the search box.
 To do so, we will create a function passing in the browser and the search term.

+Step #5: Click on a video

+Therefore all we need to do at this point is selecting one of the videos and click.
+We could select one random video, or alternately select the first one, and follow the list order.